 The Family Violence Prevention and Services (FVPSA) formula grants to states and territories fund more than 1,600 local public, private, nonprofit and faith-based organizations and programs demonstrating effectiveness in the field of domestic violence services and prevention.
 These domestic violence programs provide victims of domestic and dating violence and their children with:

-See the FVPSA Fact Sheet: Domestic Violence Services Provided by State and Tribal Grantees for more information.
+See State & Tribal Domestic Violence Services: FVPSA Fact Sheet for more information.
 For a list of entities that receive FVPSA funding, see the State Administrators list.

 The Family Violence Prevention and Services Program is pleased to announce the release of its guide for state and territorial administrators, Navigating the Family Violence Prevention and Services Program.